 Income tax payable on profits, based on the applicable tax law in each jurisdiction, is recognised as an expense in the period in which profits arise.
-Taxable profit differs from 'Profit before tax' as reported in the income statement because it excludes items of income or expense that are taxable or deductible in other years and it further excludes items that are never taxable or deductible.
-Taxable profit also includes items that are taxable or deductible that are not included in 'Profit before tax'.
+Taxable profit differs from net profit as reported in the income statement because it excludes items of income or expense that are taxable or deductible in other years and it further excludes items that are never taxable or deductible.
 The liability for current tax is calculated using tax rates that have been enacted or substantively enacted by the balance sheet date.
-The Company's liability for current tax is calculated using tax rates that have been enacted or substantively enacted at the balance sheet date.